-RAUM is a key metric that every investment adviser and advisory firm should understand, especially when filing the Form ADV required by the Securities and Exchange Commission (SEC).
+RAUM is a metric every investment adviser and advisory firm needs to understand, especially when filing the Form ADV required by the Securities and Exchange Commission (SEC).

-Unlike traditional AUM (Assets Under Management), which broadly measures the total value of client assets, RAUM focuses on assets where advisers provide continuous and regular supervisory or management services, such as managing a securities portfolio or having discretionary authority over client accounts.
+Unlike traditional AUM (Assets Under Management), which broadly measures the total value of client assets, RAUM covers only the assets where advisers provide continuous and regular supervisory or management services, such as managing a securities portfolio or holding discretionary authority over client accounts.

-In practice, calculating regulatory assets under management involves assessing the market value of portfolios for which you provide ongoing management services.
-This includes cash and cash equivalents, certificates of deposit, and private funds, as well as accounts where you have the authority to hire and fire third-party managers or to select or make recommendations regarding securities.
+In practice, calculating regulatory assets under management means assessing the market value of portfolios for which you provide ongoing management services.
+That includes cash and cash equivalents, certificates of deposit, and private funds, along with accounts where you have the authority to hire and fire third-party managers or to select or make recommendations regarding securities.

-To comply with SEC regulations, advisers must complete Form ADV Part 1, ensuring that they accurately report the value of the account as of the date of filing.
+To comply with SEC regulations, advisers must complete Form ADV Part 1 and accurately report the value of the account as of the date of filing.
 For RAUM purposes, assets must meet specific criteria, such as being part of an advisory contract that requires the adviser to provide ongoing management or to arrange or effect the purchase or sale of securities.

 Defining Regulatory Assets Under Management (RAUM)

-The document stands essential for those accounts receiving continual consultation or management services.
+The form matters for any account receiving continual consultation or management services.

-Inclusion of an account in RAUM requires that over half of its investments be financial instruments like stocks or bonds.
-Private fund assets are also categorized under this.
-These reported figures imply the advisor's adherence to SEC norms.
+For an account to count toward RAUM, over half of its investments must be financial instruments like stocks or bonds.
+Private fund assets fall under RAUM as well.
+The reported figures are how the SEC checks an advisor's compliance with its rules.

 Key Characteristics of RAUM

-RAUM distinguishes between gross assets and net assets.
-It involves continuous and regular supervisory services for managing securities portfolios.
+RAUM draws a line between gross assets and net assets, and it hinges on continuous and regular supervisory services for managing securities portfolios.

 Gross assets vs. net assets

 Gross assets include everything a company owns.
-This means all the money and goods it has.
-It even counts securities bought with borrowed money, like margin loans.
+That means all the money and goods it has, even securities bought with borrowed money, like margin loans.
 Net assets are different.

-To find net assets, you take away what the company owes from what it owns.
+To find net assets, you subtract what the company owes from what it owns.

 Net assets give us a clear picture of what's truly ours after settling all debts.

 For example, if an investment adviser manages portfolios full of stocks and bonds for their clients, those investments count as gross assets.
-But if they used loans to buy some of those stocks, the total they owe on those loans must be subtracted to figure out the net assets.
+But if the adviser used loans to buy some of those stocks, the loan balances must be subtracted to arrive at net assets.

-This is crucial for regulatory purposes, like with RAUM reporting to SEC’s under laws such as the Investment Advisers Act of 1940.
+The distinction matters for regulatory purposes, including RAUM reporting to the SEC under laws such as the Investment Advisers Act of 1940.

 Continuous and regular supervisory services

-They have a job to suggest specific stocks or bonds that fit what the client needs.
-These services are based on the agreement between the client and advisor, how they get paid, and their actual work in managing money.
+Their job includes suggesting specific stocks or bonds that fit what the client needs.
+Whether services qualify depends on the agreement between client and advisor, how the advisor gets paid, and the actual work they do managing the money.

 The U.S. Securities and Exchange Commission (SEC) looks closely at these agreements.
-They check if advisors really do what they promise in their contracts, especially for those with discretionary authority.
+It checks whether advisors really do what their contracts promise, especially advisors with discretionary authority.

-This means they can make investment choices without asking each time.
-Advisors must always act in their clients' best interest, guiding them through decisions on securities portfolios under advisory contracts for financial success.
+Discretionary authority means the advisor can make investment choices without asking each time.
+Advisors must always act in their clients' best interest as they manage securities portfolios under advisory contracts.

 How to Calculate RAUM

-Calculating RAUM involves identifying eligible assets, assessing their fair market value, and adhering to reporting timelines.
-It includes distinguishing between gross and net assets and providing continuous supervisory services.
+Calculating RAUM means identifying eligible assets, assessing their fair market value, and meeting the reporting timelines.
+It also requires separating gross from net assets and confirming that you provide continuous supervisory services.

 Identifying eligible assets

-To identify eligible assets for RAUM calculation, consider the following:
+To identify eligible assets for the RAUM calculation, consider the following:

 Fair market value assessment

-To calculate the Regulatory Assets Under Management (RAUM), fair market value for securities portfolios must be determined within 90 days prior to filing Form ADV.
-This assessment ensures accurate reporting and compliance with regulatory requirements.
+To calculate Regulatory Assets Under Management (RAUM), fair market value for securities portfolios must be determined within 90 days prior to filing Form ADV.
+The assessment is what makes the reported number accurate and compliant.

-• It involves determining the market value of each security held in the portfolio.
+It means determining the market value of each security held in the portfolio.

-• Fair market value is based on the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair market value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-• Market prices from active markets are preferable; if unavailable, valuation techniques such as present value of future cash flows or recent arm's length transactions can be used.
+Market prices from active markets are preferable; if unavailable, valuation techniques such as the present value of future cash flows or recent arm's length transactions can be used.

 Reporting timelines

-Reporting timelines for regulatory assets under management (RAUM) are crucial for investment advisors.
+Reporting timelines for regulatory assets under management (RAUM) are strict, and advisors need to know them.

-4. Transition Filings: Firms transitioning between SEC and state registration must adhere to specific transition filings within set timeframes, as per the regulatory AUM thresholds previously explained.
+Transition Filings: Firms transitioning between SEC and state registration must complete specific transition filings within set timeframes, based on the regulatory AUM thresholds described earlier.

 RAUM vs. Assets Under Advisement (AUA)

-RAUM and Assets Under Advisement (AUA) are distinct in terms of the assets they cover.
-RAUM concentrates on assets under an advisor's management, while AUA includes assets that the advisor provides advice on but doesn't directly manage.
+RAUM and Assets Under Advisement (AUA) cover different sets of assets.
+RAUM counts assets under an advisor's management, while AUA includes assets the advisor gives advice on but doesn't directly manage.

 Differences in scope

-Regulatory Assets Under Management (RAUM) and Assets Under Advisement (AUA) have differing scopes.
-RAUM specifically covers assets that an investment advisor directly manages, whereas AUA includes all client assets that the advisor provides advice on but does not manage hands-on.
+Regulatory Assets Under Management (RAUM) and Assets Under Advisement (AUA) differ in scope.
+RAUM covers assets that an investment advisor directly manages, whereas AUA includes all client assets the advisor advises on but does not manage hands-on.

-While RAUM focuses on the assets under the direct control of the advisor, AUA extends to include all client assets where advisory services are provided, offering a broader perspective on the total impact of an investment advisor's guidance.
+RAUM captures the assets under the advisor's direct control.
+AUA extends to every client asset where advisory services are provided, which gives a broader view of the advisor's total footprint.

 Use in regulatory reporting

-RAUM is a crucial metric that investment advisors must report to regulatory authorities.
-This information is detailed in Form ADV and is used by the Securities and Exchange Commission (SEC) for oversight and investor protection.
+RAUM is a metric investment advisors must report to regulatory authorities.
+The figure goes in Form ADV, and the Securities and Exchange Commission (SEC) uses it for oversight and investor protection.

-Once reported, RAUM enables regulators to assess an advisor's compliance with registration thresholds, providing insight into the scale of their responsibilities over client assets.
+Once reported, RAUM lets regulators check an advisor's compliance with registration thresholds and see the scale of their responsibility over client assets.

-Moreover, accurate reporting of RAUM assists the SEC in monitoring potential conflicts of interest that may arise from an advisor's asset management activities.
+Accurate RAUM reporting also helps the SEC monitor potential conflicts of interest that come with an advisor's asset management activities.

-For instance, under Rule 204-2, advisors are required to maintain documentation regarding their calculation methodologies for both RAUM and Assets Under Advisement (AUA).
-These records must be retained for at least five years as part of oversight by regulatory entities such as the SEC.
+For instance, under Rule 204-2, advisors are required to maintain documentation of their calculation methodologies for both RAUM and Assets Under Advisement (AUA).
+These records must be retained for at least five years as part of oversight by regulatory bodies such as the SEC.

 Common Challenges in RAUM Calculation